argymeg/MetaboCraft/README.md

 * `/jsp chooseFile <filename>`

 Allows choosing between different user-uploaded files for displaying changes in pathways.
 Leaving the filename blank will revert to a vanilla view of the network.
-Implies `/jsp refresh`. (???)

 * `/jsp changeBioSource <id>`

 Allows changing the BioSource to explore the metabolome of different organisms.
 This option is currently **experimental**.
 Applying user-provided data, in particular, is **not** expected to work properly beyond the default BioSource.
-Implies `/jsp refresh`.

 ### License